Forward selection and post-selection inference in factorial designs: Additional results

-where $v^{2}_{b,\textsc{r}} = \bsf_b^{\star\top} V_\hY \bsf_b^\star$.
-Further assume $\|\bsf_b^\star\|_\infty = O(Q^{-1})$.
+where $v^{2}_{b,\textsc{r}} = f_b^{\star\top} V_\hY f_b^\star$.
+Further assume $\| f_b^\star\|_\infty = O(Q^{-1})$.
 The variance estimator $\hv_{b,\textsc{r}}^2$ is conservative in the sense

-where $v_{b,\textsc{r},\mathrm{lim}}^2 = \bsf_b^{\star\top} D_\hY \bsf_b^\star$ is the limiting value of $\hv_{b,\textsc{r}}^2$. \end{theorem}
+where $v_{b,\textsc{r},\mathrm{lim}}^2 = f_b^{\star\top} D_\hY f_b^\star$ is the limiting value of $\hv_{b,\textsc{r}}^2$. \end{theorem}

-The proof of Theorem \ref{thm:be-perfect-ms-vector} is similar to that of Theorem \ref{thm:be-perfect-ms}, which is mainly based on Lemma \ref{lem:BE-perfect} and thus omitted here.
-Moreover, for a fixed integer $L$, Theorem \ref{thm:be-perfect-ms-vector} implies joint normality of $\hGamma_\textsc{r}$, a result due to the Cram\'{e}r-Wold theorem.
+The proof of Theorem \ref{thm:be-perfect-ms-vector} is similar to that of Theorem \ref{thm:be-perfect-ms}, which is based on Lemma \ref{lem:BE-perfect} and thus omitted here.
+Moreover, for a fixed integer $L$, Theorem \ref{thm:be-perfect-ms-vector} implies joint normality of $\hGamma_\textsc{r}$, a result due to the Cram\'{e}r--Wold theorem.
 We summarize the result as the following corollary and omit the proof: \begin{corollary} Assume a fixed $L$.
 Assume Conditions \ref{cond:uniform-design}-\ref{cond:heredity}.
 We have

 where $V_{\hGamma,\textsc{r}} = F[\bbM^\star]^\top V_\hY F[\bbM^\star]$.
-Further assume $\max_{\|b\|_2 = 1}\|\bsf_b^\star\|_\infty = O(Q^{-1})$.
+Further assume $\max_{\|b\|_2 = 1}\| f_b^\star\|_\infty = O(Q^{-1})$.
 The variance estimator $\hv_{b,\textsc{r}}^2$ is conservative in the sense that

 where $V_{\hGamma,\textsc{r},\mathrm{lim}} = F[\bbM^\star]^\top D_\hY F[\bbM^\star]^\top$ is the limiting value of $\hV_{\hGamma,\textsc{r}} $. \end{corollary}

 \commenting{